 Administering a loved one’s estate so soon after their passing, can be an emotional process and especially challenging during the current Coronavirus pandemic.

 The HM Courts & Tribunals Service (HMCTS) has launched a new standard grant of representation application forms for legal professionals.
-These forms are effective for all Probate applications from 18 May 2020 and can be used by solicitors applying on behalf of their clients.
-The forms can be signed by the solicitor on the client’s behalf to make the process simpler.
+These forms are effective for all probate applications from 18 May 2020 and can be used by solicitors applying on behalf of their clients.
+The forms can be signed by the solicitor on the client’s behalf making the process simpler.
 It is hoped the new forms will also enable courts to digitise information more easily.
 This will also reduce errors and speed up the process.

 We have provided a guide below which it will help you identify whether you need to make a probate application and what steps you should take.